genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 ```

-If you are running your application using **WSL/Linux**, `DbLayer` is set to FoundationDB by seed-application as specified below:
+If you are running your application using **WSL/Linux**, `DbLayer` is set to FoundationDB by the seed application as specified below:

 ```kotlin {4}
 systemDefinition {